humanmade/authorship/README.md

 ## Current Status

-Alpha.
+**Alpha**.
 Generally very functional but several features are still in development.

 ## Features